scotmcc/sapphire/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#Deployment) for notes on how to deploy the project on a live system.
+See [deployment](#-Deployment) for notes on how to deploy the project on a live system.

-### Prerequisites[Prerequisites]
+### # Prerequisites

 What things you need to install the software and how to install them.
-A .env [configuration](#Configuration) file is required for msot functionality.
+A .env [configuration](#-Configuration) file is required for msot functionality.

 ```
 This project assumes that you have already installed Node.js and have NPM working.
 ```

-### Installing[Installing]
+### # Installing

 A step by step series of examples that tell you how to get a development env running